 This baked risotto was an attempt to make something a bit different that still fitted the prepare-ahead criteria.
 I last had a go at baked risotto back when I was a student some poorly-defined *cough* number of years ago.
 At the time, I didn’t have a suitable dish to bake it in, so I improvised by lining a loose-bottom cake tin with foil.
 It was not a success.
 The stock leaked around the foil and out through the join at the bottom of the tin, and the end results were a) a hard and largely inedible baked risotto and b) a filthy oven.
 Gah.

 This time though, I had the right equipment!
 My Mum gave me this casserole dish a while ago.
 It’s some special kind of ceramic that you can use on the hob, so you can start things off in it and then transfer it to the oven.
 Perfect.
 Mum actually bought this for herself before realising that it wouldn’t work on her induction cooker!
 Lucky me 🙂

 This baked risotto is brilliant, because it comes out creamy and delicious, but you avoid all the tedious standing by the stove stirring.
 I made it up to the point where I added the stock, then shoved it in the oven.
 I’d put the oven on the timer, so it turned itself on and finished the cooking while we were out.
 If you’re not planning on going out, you could just as easily stick the pot straight in a hot oven and then put your feet up for 40 minutes while it cooks.

-I used a few dried mushrooms to really intensify the mushroomy flavour, and lots of interesting fungi (well, the best we could get from a supermarket) to give some texture to the finished risotto.
+I used a few dried mushrooms to really intensify the baked risotto’s mushroomy flavour, and lots of interesting fungi (well, the best we could get from a supermarket) to give some texture to the finished dish.
 Everyone loved it – even Kipper, who has been avoiding mushrooms recently for reasons best known only to herself.